zeekhuge/BeagleScope/README.md

 **Note - The developed software has been tested on kernel version 4.4.12-ti-r31 and is expected to work on kernel version later than and equal to 4.4.12-ti-r31.**

+---
+**Poject has examples to explain use of remoteproc drivers and RPMSG framework for the PRUs.** :https://github.com/ZeekHuge/BeagleScope/tree/port_to_4.4.12-ti-r31%2B/examples

 (Just a side note - You'll probably like https://www.zeekhuge.me)

 ---

 ## What is BeagleScope ?
-The project, as the part of GSoC-2016, aims to provide with software support to deploy the PRUSS subsystem on AM33xx processors, as a fast and parallel data acquisition units.The PRU cores being highly optimized for I/O operations and single cycle instruction execution (mostly), are an appropriate choice for bit-banging and offloading tasks.
+The project, as the part of GSoC-2016, aims to provide with software support to deploy the PRUSS subsystem on AM33xx processors, as a fast and parallel data acquisition units.
+The project is a good example of using generic PRU-remoteproc drivers and the RPMSG framework for PRUs.
+The PRU cores being highly optimized for I/O operations and single cycle instruction execution (mostly), are an appropriate choice for bit-banging and offloading tasks.
 BeagleScope uses this very feature of PRUs to offload the parallel data transactions and fast data acquisition.
 This project provides:

 1. Kernel support :	Kernel support will be in the form of an offload subsystem and a kernel module that will expose PRUs as 'parallel I/O bus'.
 The subsystem would manage all the transactions of the I/O unit, while the parallel bus unit will manage communication with the PRU core.
 2. Firmware : The firmware will be the code for PRUs.
 The firmware would manage the communication on the PRU side and all the data I/O that PRU need to do.